Oldenburg P 4.2

-The Oldenburg Class P 4.2 steam locomotives were German engines built for the Grand Duchy of Oldenburg State Railways (Großherzoglich Oldenburgische Staatseisenbahnen) between 1907 and 1909.
-They were based on the standard variant of the Prussian P 4.2, but there were a number of small differences such as a Ranafier steam dryer and, on three examples, a Lentz valve gear, a system widely used in Oldenburg.
-Production began in 1907 and eight engines were procured up to 1909.
+The Oldenburg Class P 4.2 were German steam locomotives built for the Grand Duchy of Oldenburg State Railways (Großherzoglich Oldenburgische Staatseisenbahnen) between 1907 and 1909.
+They were based on the standard variant of the Prussian P 4.2, with small differences such as a Ranafier steam dryer and, on three examples, a Lentz valve gear, a system widely used in Oldenburg.
+Production began in 1907 and eight locomotives were procured up to 1909.

-The engines taken over by the Deutsche Reichsbahn were grouped as DRG Class 36.12 given numbers 36 1251 to 36 1258.
+The locomotives taken over by the Deutsche Reichsbahn were grouped as DRG Class 36.12 and were given numbers 36 1251 to 36 1258.

 The locomotives used tenders of the 3 T 12 or 2'2' T 20 classes.